2021 Haiti earthquake: Aftermath

 Search and rescue teams of Haitian police and Haitian health department workers were joined by volunteers.
 Foreign charities, nongovernmental organizations, and other volunteer groups sent workers, supplies, and equipment to help in the recovery and search and rescue.

-On August 23, rescue workers found 24 people, 20 adults, and four children, alive under the rubble of a collapsed building near the mountain Pic Macaya.
+On 23 August, rescue workers found 24 people, 20 adults, and four children, alive under the rubble of a collapsed building near the mountain Pic Macaya.
 The survivors were then transported to Camp-Perrin, where they received further treatment for their injuries.
-Just a few days before, on August 17, 16 people were rescued from a former UN-occupied building in Les Cayes.
+Just a few days before, on 17 August 16 people were rescued from a former UN-occupied building in Les Cayes.
 Rescuers also recovered nine bodies from the building.

 The UN requested over $180 million to aid in recovery efforts related to providing basic living assistance to victims and the surrounding area.
 Due to the destruction of critical markets and agriculture, the UN Food and Agriculture Administration requested $20 million to aid in recovering farming practices.
 Grand'Anse, Nippes, and Sudd have been cited as being the most negatively impacted by food loss and scarcity.

 Shelter has been cited as the greatest need of the affected region.
 More than 50,000 homes and shelters were destroyed.
 Haitian people are sleeping in homes missing roofs and walls, open fields, and public buildings.

-The earthquake was also said to have triggered a surge in violent crimes in Haiti.
+The earthquake was also said to have triggered a surge in violent crimes and protests already spiraling out of control.
 The earthquake is also said to have triggered additional burden on working women and caused a temporary setback in their career progressions.

-Hurricane Grace
+Impact of Hurricane Grace

 Rescue efforts were hindered due to rain from Tropical Depression Grace on 16 August.
 The National Hurricane Center forecasted Tropical Depression Grace to produce up to 15 in of rainfall in some spots in Haiti, threatening rescue and recovery efforts in the affected area.
 Torrential rain and flood brought by the storm threatened the affected area with the potential for mudslides.

 As a direct result, many villages were left disconnected so the villagers started voluntary rebuilding efforts.
 The trust towards the government is low in the areas as the citizens do not expect help due to the great complications, further mobilizing the voluntary project.